aaron-grau/curic/javascript/readings/js-intro-01.md

-# JavaScript Introduction - Part I
+# JavaScript Introduction - Part I (The Beginnings)

 Welcome to JavaScript!
 Make sure to follow along, type things in, and play with the new syntax as you make your way through this JS intro.